 That is why it is called “the way of doing meditative martial arts.”
 The Korean monks also used swords, knives, spears, and throwing stars to defend themselves against the Japanese.)

-Beomeosa Temple is believed to be founded in 678 C.E.
+Beomeosa Temple in Busan is believed to be founded in 678 C.E.
 The construction began during the reign of King Munmu of the Silla Dynasty.

 During his seven days of prayer in solitude, the mountain god (‘sansin’) gave him signs and wisdom on how to repel the enemies.